Why come to the Mount for a master's degree with a concentration in Nursing?

 - Complete your master's as a part- or full-time student in 2.5 - 3.5 years

-The Mount's School of Nursing offers the Master of Science in Nursing in two nurse practitioner programs: the Adult-Gerontology Nurse Practitioner (ANP) and the Family Nurse Practitioner (FNP).
+The Mount's School of Nursing offers the Master of Science with a concentration in Nursing in two nurse practitioner programs: the Adult-Gerontology Nurse Practitioner (ANP) and the Family Nurse Practitioner (FNP).
 All students take an advanced practice nursing core of 15 credits.

 You can view the Admissions requirements and procedures here.

 Upon successful completion of all course requirements, the college awards the master's degree in Adult-Gerontology or Family health.
 Completing the program allows graduates to sit for national certification exams in adult or family health.

 Mount alumni: Ask about our 25% reduction in tuition costs for Mount grads.

 Based on the most recent data, 90% of students typically complete the MS in Nursing program within four years of entrance.
 Responses to a survey administered six months after graduation reported that 100% of the respondents who received a master's degree in nursing were employed full time.

 When you earn your MS in Nursing, you'll be ready for a career in practice, teaching, research, or doctoral study.
 You will also be much in demand, as the need for nurse practitioners is at an all-time high, and is expected to continue for many years to come.

 The Mount now offers a post-master's certificate for Family Nurse Practitioner (FNP) or Adult-Gerontology Nurse Practitioner (ANP), designed for registered nurses holding a master's degree in nursing.